memgonzales/binary-multiplication/README.md

 ### User Manual

-For additional help in using the simulator, you may refer to this [user manual](https://github.com/memgonzales/binary-multiplication/blob/master/User%20Manual.pdf).
+For detailed instructions on how to use this simulator, you may refer to our [user manual](https://github.com/memgonzales/binary-multiplication/blob/master/User%20Manual.pdf).

 ### Running on the Web